South African Expats, spending all your hard earned money

 Buy and bring back things which are cheaper.

-For example, the average person in Europe does not really earn a lot.
+Fact: The average person in Europe does not actually earn a lot.

-In France an average primary school teacher earns 1400euros p/m.
+In France, a school teacher earns roughly 1400euros p/m.

-They pay a lot in taxes, insurances, etc.
+They pay a lot in taxes, insurance, etc.

 (www.expatistan.com, -The cost of living index, 2016.)